THE UPACK PROGRAM PACKAGE

 latvib [nq ...] {0}

 If this keyword is present, lattice vibration calculations are performed.
-To this end double precision is required; it is advisable to do energy minimization first.
-The calculations are first done for q=0, and subsequently for nq vectors in q-space.
+It is advisable to do energy minimization first.
+The calculations are first done for q = 0, and subsequently for nq vectors in q-space.
 Possible modes of input:

 vibamp